Nuke ban treaty talks begin, Japan not taking part

 NEW YORK, March 27, Kyodo

-Negotiations on a treaty outlawing nuclear weapons began at U.N. headquarters in New York on Monday, with Japan, the world's only atom-bombed country, announcing it would not be participating along with the five major nuclear powers.
+Negotiations on a treaty outlawing nuclear weapons began Monday at U.N. headquarters with Japan, the world's only atom-bombed country, announcing it would abstain from the talks alongside the five major nuclear powers.

 "Regrettably, given the present circumstances, we must say that it would be difficult for Japan to participate in this conference in a constructive manner and in good faith," Japan's disarmament ambassador Nobushige Takamizawa said during the opening segment of the conference.